sharma1981/liteExchange/README.md

         SYMBOL[]=INTC
         SYMBOL[]=GOOGL

-You will also need to have "quickfix_FIX42.xml" and "quickfix_server.cfg" files to be in the same directory with OME executable.
-You can find them in "bin" directory.

 Once you start the ome executable , initially you will see a screen like this :

         06-02-2016 16:22:00 : INFO , Main thread , starting